antash-mishra/java-practice/README.md

 Extend this   class   by   writing   three   subclasses   namely Teaching   (domain,   publications), Technical  (skills),  and Contract  (period).
 Write  a  Java  program  to  read  and  display  at least 3 staff objects of all three categories. (inheritance.java)

+Q4.
+Write a Java program to read two integers a andb.
+Compute a/b and print, when b is not zero.
+    Raise an exception when b is equal to zero. (exceptions.java)